Our Research

 Why should you choose Tennessee for online higher education?

 From affordable community colleges to top public research universities, Tennessee offers something for every type of online college student.
-One option that stands out as particularly appealing is Lee University, which offers a flat rate of $413 per undergraduate credit for all online students regardless of state residency.
-The university offers 32 undergraduate programs, including human services and business administration.
+One option that stands out as particularly appealing is Lee University, which offers a wide variety of online degree and certificate programs.

 The Cost of Online College in Tennessee